0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 - The root of the repository.
 - A /docs directory.

-It then takes those files and serve them, easy peasy.
-The default branch (main or master) is used for deployments but we can configure this and deploy from an arbitrary branch (deployments, etc).
+It then takes those files and serves them, easy peasy.
+The default branch is used for deployments (main or master) but we can configure this and deploy from an arbitrary branch (deployments, docs, etc).

 <ins>The pros</ins>

-- It's dead simple, just push the static files on the source configured and voilá a working website.
+- It's dead simple, you just push the static files on the configured source and _voilà_ a working website.
-- You can specify the branch you want to deploy those files easily with a drop down menu.
+- You can specify the branch from where you want to deploy those files easily with a drop-down menu.

 <ins>The cons</ins>

 - Very little flexibility.
-- You are limited to static files ready to serve, so if you're using a framework like Astro for example you would have to build your webpage and commit the built files (Do not even attempt to do this, please).
+- You are limited to static files ready to serve, so if you're using a framework like Astro, for example, you would have to build your webpage beforehand and commit the built files (do not even attempt to do this, please).

 ### `The DIY way`

-If you want to have full control of the deployment process you can leverage github actions to achieve this, we will use this method to build and serve a React app (But you can use whatever tool you like).
+If you want to have full control of the deployment process you can leverage github actions to achieve this, we will be using this method to build and serve a React app (but you can use whatever shiny framework you like).

 <ins>The pros</ins>

-- All the flexibility in the world (Thanks to gh actions).
+- All the flexibility in the world (thanks to github actions).
 - It's implied in the previous point, but you can bring any framework you like, because we will do the building process and deployment ourselves.

 <ins>The cons</ins>